 Acne and spots on temples can often be caused by wearing headwear, such as helmets or hats.
 Perhaps you cycle to work every day and need to wear a helmet, or maybe you’re never seen without a hat or headband.
 Headwear can lead to sweat getting trapped close to your skin around your temples and hairline, leading to breakouts.

 If you do need to wear headwear, then we suggest cleansing the area with natural skincare products once you remove your headwear.
+If you're looking for a cleanser to use on wet skin, our foaming face wash, Phaze, gently exfoliates and hydrates skin.
 The sooner you can remove the sweat, the more likely it is that your pores won’t get clogged and those pimples won’t have a chance to form.
 Try our rebalancing Zinc serum for spot-prone skin, All Becomes Clear, to help prevent further breakouts.